-It is also called the second cranial nerve or cranial nerve II.
+It is also called the second cranial nerve or cranial nerve VII.
 It is the second of several pairs of cranial nerves.

-The work of the optic nerve is to transfer visual information from the retina to the vision centers of the brain through electrical impulses, or we can also say that, whose job is to transport sensory nerve impulses from more than one million ganglion cells of the retina towards the visual centers in the brain.
+The work of the optic nerve is to transfer visual information from the retina to the vision centers of the brain through electrical impulses, or we can also say that its job is to transport sensory nerve impulses from more than one million ganglion cells of the retina towards the visual centers in the brain.

 The vast majority of optic nerve fibers transmit information about central vision.
 The optic nerve is formed by ganglion cells or nerve cells.
 It consists of more than one million nerve fibers.